 3. High-viscosity materials require more pressure than materials with low-viscosities.

-Down stroke or Upstroke of the machine
+Down stroke or Upstroke of the machine:

 1. A down stroke machine consists of a compression press in which the platen moves downward to close the mould.